HCC produces clothes for living life. You'll never find a garment here that requires Spanx, handwashing, or that you can't do jumping jacks in!

 I take great delight in bringing designs to life with my own hands.
 In most cases I don't even sketch, the ideas go straight from brain-to-pattern and evolve in full-scale.
 And even after all these years, I still think the serger is fuuuuun! 🙂

 The HCC workshop is in the basement of our house a few minutes south of Haliburton village.
-All HCC production is done at this location, and it's where you can pick up your order.
+All HCC production is done at this location, and it's where you can shop in-person or pick up your order.

-HCC fabrics come from four Canadian wholesalers: KenDor, Gordon, Zinman and Fabtrends.
+HCC fabrics come from five Canadian wholesalers: KenDor, Gordon, Zinman, Fabtrends and Revolution.
 These suppliers source outside Canada, mostly Asia - very little fabric production is done in North America anymore.
 HCC labels are made by Laven, my thread is from Kava, my pattern and cutting papers come from Canpaco, and my screen printing supplies are from Green Galaxy.

 Despite the persistence of fast-fashion, the global market for friendlier fabrics, both in terms of environmental sustainability and human working conditions, is growing.
 New certification systems are emerging as textile supply chains come under increasing scrutiny.
 Whenever possible, I choose fabrics that carry either an organic or OEKO-TEX® certification, and the availability of fabrics like these to small operations like the HCC is increasing every year!
 More environmentally-friendly fibres like lyocell and recycled textiles are mainstream now too.
-Good things are happening in fashion, but the most important thing we can do is vote for politicians who will enact policies and regulations to create real, system-wide change.
+Good things are happening in fashion, but we still have a VERY long way to go.
+Moreover, these textiles improvements are far less important than the impacts we can make by reducing our overall consumption and voting for politicians who will enact policies and regulations to create real, system-wide change.